 As far as attractions, the area is absolutely packed with fascinating and varied museums.
 From art and history to toys, there is a museum for everyone in Djurgården.

-Adult travelers might enjoy a visit to the Spirit Museum.
-Here you can learn about various Scandinavian alcoholic beverages.
+- the Spirit Museum, adult travelers can learn about various Scandinavian alcoholic beverages.
 Distilled from a range of uniquely Nordic ingredients, there is sure to be something new for you to try.
 If you really love something you can pick up a bottle to take home.

-For a broader look at the local culture, head to the nearby Nordic Museum.
+- the Nordic Museum.
 With exhibits of everything from traditional fashions throughout the ages to cultural events and festivals, there is tons to see here.
 Ideal if you want to learn about how Sweden and its neighbors have developed.

 Just outside of the Vasa museum are two more museum ships, these actually on the water and boardable.
 The ice-breaker Sankt Erik and the lightship Finngrundet, both built in the early 1900s, offer a more modern layer to Stockholm’s maritime history.